pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-24-weather-turning.md

 {{< image src="IMG_7500.jpg" alt="Rains above San Vito Lo Capo" ratio="3x2" >}}

 The clash of the weather systems brought on a huge thunderstorm.
 The wind gusted to over 45 knots.
 The anchor held us fast.
 A bit too fast, we saw the day after.
 Lighting was flashing every few seconds for over 2 hours.
 We put all our electronics in the oven, our onboard Faraday cage.
 So it was cardgames until an early bedtime.
-Fortunately by then the storm had passed and only the swell reamained.
+Fortunately by then the storm had passed and only the swell remained.
 Not too uncomfortable though.